Managing Devices

 This section describes the device management operations such as how to view and change device status, how to obtain device secret credentials, and more.

-Viewing the Device Status
+Viewing Device Status

 • Offline: The device is currently offline.